Pankajsharma111/R-Time-Table/README.md

 # R-Time-Table
-This is the time table of remedial classes for those students whom attendence are not sufficient
+This is the time table of remedial classes for those students whom attendence are not sufficient.
+Author : Pankaj Sharma